hun-nemethpeter/cpp-reflector-mini/Proposal.md

     constexpr EnumDriver(const EnumDecl& enumDecl)
       : enumDecl(enumDecl)
     {
-      std::string enumName = enumDecl.getNameAsString();
       for (auto& enumerator : enumDecl.enumerators())
         enumValueNames.push_back(enumerator.getName());
     }
-    // used in $for (auto enumValueName : $driver.enumValueNames)
     // meta::vector is a constexpr vector
     meta::vector<meta::id_name> enumValueNames;
-    // used in $driver.enumName
-    // meta::id_name is a constexpr string that contains only valid C++ identifier
-    // it has an asStr() that gives back a stringified string, so between "" signes meta::id_name enumName;
 };

 int main()